elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight
--Helps in identifying trends in Netflix’s content additions over the past five years.
+- Helps in identifying trends in Netflix’s content additions over the past five years.

--Can be used to determine if Netflix is increasing or decreasing its content acquisition year over year.
+- Can be used to determine if Netflix is increasing or decreasing its content acquisition year over year.

--Useful for content strategy planning, showing how frequently Netflix expands its library.
+- Useful for content strategy planning, showing how frequently Netflix expands its library.

 ### 15.Find how many Movies vs TV Shows were added each year inthe last 5 years.
 ```sql